StarRocks/starrocks/docs/table_design/Data_distribution.md

 To achieve more flexible data distribution, you can combine the preceding four partitioning methods based on your business requirements, such as hash-hash, range-hash, and hash-list. **StarRocks offers the following two partitioning methods:**

 - **Hash**: A hash-partitioned table has only one partition (the entire table is considered a partition).
-The partition is divided into tablets based on the bucketing column and the number of buckets that you specified.
+The partition is divided into tablets based on the bucketing column and the number of buckets.

   For example, the following statement creates a table `site_access`.
-The table is divided into 10 tablets based on the `site_id` column.
+The table is divided into tablets based on the `site_id` column.

   ```SQL
   CREATE TABLE site_access(